nrfconnect/sdk-nrfxlib/softperipheral/doc/sQSPI/sqspi_nrf54L_series_porting_v1_2_0.rst

 Header files
 ============

-For an sQSPI application to function correctly, it requires specific header files used by the driver code (internal paths) and specific header files for nrfx (external dependencies).
+sQSPI application requires specific header files used by the driver code (internal paths) and specific header files for nrfx (external dependencies).
 You must include paths to these files in the build environment's list of include paths.
 The following list is a detailed breakdown of the necessary paths: